Construction · Grand Rapids, MI

 How does Kevin Brown Drywall's safety record compare to industry average?

-Kevin Brown Drywall's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+Kevin Brown Drywall's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Williams Brothers Construction CO., INC. in Houston, TX is a similar construction employer with $45,206 in current penalties.

 Explore PlainWorker